EEO and OFCCP Compliance for Recruiters: What to Know and Do

 Why does this matter?

-Much of the confusion comes from the “Apply Now” button on Indeed and other job boards.
-Candidates think that by hitting the “Apply Now” button they have become an applicant, because they “applied”, but that’s not always the case.
+• The people applying for your jobs do not know there is a difference, nor why companies need to ensure that applicants are treated in such a way to align with legal requirements.
+Candidates think that, by hitting the “Apply Now” button on Indeed and other job boards, they have become an applicant, because they “applied.”
+But that’s not always the case.
 If the candidate does not meet the minimum qualifications for the job or they don’t complete your (not the job board’s) standard procedures for submitting applications, then they are still just a candidate.

-That’s important because when it comes to OFCCP compliance, traditional ATSs automatically survey “applicants” who arrive via a careers page or (possibly) a job board.
+• When it comes to OFCCP compliance, traditional ATSs automatically survey “applicants” who arrive via a careers page or (possibly) a job board.
 However, recruiters that circumvent this process, including the demographic surveys, leave a dangerous gap in accounting for candidates who never formally “apply” by the legal definition of the word.
 These candidates may be sourced, referred or agency prospects that you have in your network, or they might arrive through a click on a job site.
-If you interview and/or hire them without putting all considered candidates through an application with all the relevant OFCCP questions, that’s a problem.
-The fundamental point of these surveys is to understand if a company’s hiring practices are inclusive, which can be determined only if all qualified candidates complete the survey to become applicants.
+If you interview and/or hire them without putting all considered candidates through an application with all the relevant OFCCP questions — whatever form they end up taking — that’s a problem.
+The fundamental point of these surveys is to understand if a company’s hiring practices are discriminatory, which can be determined only if all qualified candidates complete the survey to become applicants.

 EEO or Equal Employment Opportunity is a principle that all employers should treat applicants and employees fairly, regardless of their race, color, religion, sex (including gender identity, sexual orientation, and pregnancy conditions), national origin, age, disability or genetic information.